mimum/Pojo-Modifier/SPECIFICATION.md

 ### Good-to-have features
 * [ ] Support immutable collections (e.g. instances of `UnmodificableList` which
 doesn't allow to change member objects)
+* [ ] Annotation based cleanup = provide Type based and property based annotation `Modified` which will have as parameter Modifier classes.
+This will mean, that certain class or property object will be modified with defined modifier.
+For this it'd be also necessary to mark modifiers which have parameter-less constructor.
 * [ ] Out-of-the-box modifiers:
   * [ ] Any bean - set to null empty bean (this would check all bean properties except ones marked with some annotation) and would set to null those, which are empty